fusioncharts/dev_centre_docs/getting-started/jquery/your-first-chart-using-jquery.md

 ## Problem rendering the chart?

-In case something went wrong, and you are unable to see the chart, check for the following:
+In case there is an error and you are unable to see the chart, check for the following:

-* If you don't see the chart getting rendered on the browser, it might be because some browsers does not allow JavaScript files to be loaded and run from the local filesystem.
-In such cases, either try with a different browser, or create a local/remote server and server the webpages containing the charts from the server.
+* If you don't see the chart rendered on your browser, it might be because some browsers do not allow JavaScript files to be loaded and run from the local file system.
+In such cases, either try a different browser, or create a local/remote server and provide the webpages containing the charts from the server.

 * If you are getting a JavaScript error on your page, check your browser console for the exact error and fix accordingly.

-* If the chart does not show up at all, but there are no JavaScript errors, check if the FusionCharts Suite XT JavaScript library has loaded correctly.
+* If the chart does not show up, but there are no JavaScript errors, check if the FusionCharts Suite XT JavaScript library has loaded correctly.
 You can use developer tools within your browser to see if `fusioncharts.js` was loaded.
 Check if the path to `fusioncharts.js` file is correct and whether the file exists in that location.

-* If you get a Loading Data or Error in loading data message, check whether your JSON data structure is correct, or there are conflicts related to quotation marks in your code.
+* If you get a `Loading Data` or `Error in Loading Data` message, check whether your JSON data structure is correct, or if there are conflicts related to quotation marks in your code.